 Men’s Snapback Hats

-The snapback is the quintessential type of men’s casual hat.
+The snapback is the quintessential casual type of hat for men.
 Although it’s truly an offshoot of the ballcap (more on this style below), its origins are said to date back to ‘90s New York Yankees fans.
 In any case, snapbacks differentiate themselves from baseball caps in a few regards.
 One, the body is structured; two, they feature a five-panel style and a flat bill; three, they have a plastic pin-and-hole closure on the back for adjustments.
 These days, they’re on the oversized side and tend to be an essential piece amongst streetwear aficionados.

 Men’s Dad Hats